top of page

 But sometimes I will do better, think better, and assume a more healed version of myself.

-Healing is constantly in motion like train that never stops, sometimes it does go backward, and other times it moves forward.
+Healing is constantly in motion like a train that never stops, sometimes it goes backward, and other times it moves forward.
 The goal is to definitely keep moving forward and to keep healing.

 Understanding that that’s not always the case is healing in itself.